vstoppe/mycloud/nextcloud/Readme.md

 This way you can eg. run a production environment "nextcloud" but also spin up instances for testing, maybe "nexteval".

-## startup

-## docker-compose files

-The folder docker-compose-files containes different compose files for nextcloud.
-They contain quiet different configurations:

-- docker-compose_01_basic.yml: nextcloud-apache + mysql
-- docker-compose_02_fpm.yml: netcloud-fpm + mysql
-- docker-compose_03_redis.yml: nextcloud-fpm + mysql + redis
-- docker-compose_04-fpm-redis-postgres.yml: nextcloud-fpm + postgres + redis
-- docker-compose_05-fpm-redis-postgres-CODE.yml: nextcloud-fpm + postgres + redis + CODE (Onlyoffice online)

-At the moment I am running the configuration 04 in combination with the OnlyOffice configuration.
-When I was using CODE for the frist and last time it was damn ugly.
-The benefit of OnlyOffice ist, that you also get it on the desktop or as an app for your mobile device.

-Feel free to adjust them to your needs or link them as your compose file:

-`ln -s dockercompose-files/docker-compose_03_redis.yml ./docker-compose.yml`

-# Setup

-Nextcloud needs to get the right permission for some folders.
-The nc-setup.sh takes care of this, depending auf an Apche/fpm or MySQL/Postgres setup:

-`bash ./nc-setup.sh myhostname.env`

-`docker-compse up`

 ## Install apps